International Journal of Advanced Research in Medicine

 Hepatic dysfunction in COVID-19: A useful prognostic marker of severe disease?

-Author(s): Dr. Chandra Shekhar N and Dr. Diwakar TN
+Author(s): Dr. Chandra Shekhar N, Dr. Diwakar TN and Dr. Vallish Shenoy

 Abstract:Background: COVID-19 has disrupted many countries worldwide; its high mortality and spread has overwhelmed the healthcare systems.
 Hence it has become important to identify reliable predictors of disease severity and morbidity which would streamline healthcare resources into improving efficiency of management and thus improving the clinical burden and overall outcome.
 An increase in LFT parameters has showed an association with severity of the disease and ICU admissions seen by various studies.
 But none of the studies reviewed the LFT parameters with respect to the outcome.
 So, this can be done by monitoring LFT parameters and drawing a comparison.